 Try to talk openly with your doctor if you have had alcohol while you're

 pregnant.
-The earlier you tell your doctor, the better the chances for your
+The earlier you tell your doctor, the better the chances are for your

 If your doctor knows to look for FASD-related problems